Delayed until at least October 2025

 The 5,000 units per year threshold is expected to remove only 0.5% of drinks containers from the scheme, but will remove the need for 44% of businesses to apply a deposit to their products.
 The changes are subject to the approval of the Scottish Parliament.

 Drinks producers have until 12 January 2024 to register for the scheme.
-More information on requirements under the scheme for producers, retailers and wholesalers can be found here.
+Find out more on requirements under the scheme for producers, retailers and wholesalers.

 There remains a live consultation on the VAT treatment of statutory deposit return schemes introduced in the UK.